 When an FHS Proxy/Server receives a prospective Client's RS message on its OMNI interface, it SHOULD return an immediate RA reply with Router Lifetime set to 0 if it is currently too busy or otherwise unable to service the Client.
 Otherwise, the Proxy/Server performs OAL reassembly and decapsulation if necessary, then authenticates the RS message and processes the prefix delegation/registration parameters.
 The Proxy/Server first determines the correct MNPs to provide to the Client by processing the MNP-LLA prefix parameters and/or the DHCPv6 OMNI sub-option.
 When the Proxy/Server returns the MNPs, it also creates a forwarding table entry for the MNP-ULA corresponding to each MNP so that the MNPs are propagated into the routing system (see: Section 3.2.3).
-For IPv6, the Proxy/Server creates an IPv6 forwarding table entry with the IPv4-compatibility MNP-ULA prefix corresponding to the IPv4 address.
+For IPv6, the Proxy/Server creates an IPv6 forwarding table entry for each MNP.
+For IPv4, the Proxy/Server creates an IPv6 forwarding table entry with the IPv4-compatibility MNP-ULA prefix corresponding to the IPv4 address.

 The Proxy/Server next creates a NCE for the Client using the base MNP-LLA as the network-layer address.
 Next, the Proxy/Server updates the NCE by recording the information in each Interface Attributes sub-option in the RS OMNI option.
-The Proxy/Server also records the actual OAL/NET addresses and RS message window synchronization parameters (if any) in the NCE.
+The Proxy/Server also records the actual OAL/\NET addresses and RS message window synchronization parameters (if any) in the NCE.

 Next, the Proxy/Server prepares an RA message using its ADM-LLA as the network-layer source address and the network-layer source address of the RS message as the network-layer destination address.
 The Proxy/Server sets the Router Lifetime to the time for which it will maintain both this underlying interface individually and the NCE as a whole.
-The Proxy/Server also sets Cur Hop Limit, M and O flags, Reachable Time and Retrans Timer to values appropriate for the OMNI The Proxy/Server includes the MNPs, any other prefix management parameters and an OMNI option with no Interface Attributes but with an Origin Indication sub-option per [I-D.templin-6man-omni] with the mapped and obfuscated Port Number and IP address corresponding to the Client's own INET address in the case of INET Clients or to the Proxy/Server's INET-facing address for all other Clients.
-The Proxy/Server should also include an Interface Attributes sub-option in the OMNI option with FMT/SRT/LHS information for its INET interface.
+The Proxy/Server also sets Cur Hop Limit, M and O flags, Reachable Time and Retrans Timer to values appropriate for the OMNI link.
+The Proxy/Server includes the MNPs, any other prefix management parameters and an OMNI option with an Interface Attributes sub-option with omIndex 0 and FMT/SRT/LHS/L2ADDR information for its INET interface and an Origin Indication sub-option with the mapped and obfuscated Port Number and IP address corresponding to the Client's RS encapsulation addresses.
 The Proxy/Server then includes one or more RIOs that encode the MSPs for the OMNI link, plus an MTU option (see Section 3.9).
 The Proxy/Server finally forwards the message to the Client using OAL encapsulation/fragmentation if necessary while including an acknowledgement if the RS invoked window synchronization.